top of page

 Lastly, Glenn Doman Method focuses on reading, math, encyclopedic knowledge and physical development.

-There are no "Which is better?" schools.
 All three are the original "right brain education" schools that have done a lot of research on early childhood education.
 The only difference is that all three schools have a different focus.

 Consistent practice using flash cards, right brain exercises and parental bonding is essential.
 You can expand your child's learning abilities.